02 January 2014

 the player chooses one:

-The more severe a stress, the more likely it will make the character snap and become more fragile, and the less likely they will have control over their reaction.
+The more severe a stress, the more likely it will make the character snap and become more fragile, and the less likely the player will have control over their reaction.
 Hardened characters tend to get more hardened still; less hardened characters tend to become more fragile.
-A high roll creates a hard choice, fun for roleplaying.
+A high roll — more likely when very fragile! — creates a hard choice, fun for roleplaying.

 Fate